Using Custom Certificates with LightBeam

 6. If lightbeam-web is deployed against the cluster, you should enter "yes" when prompted for the same.
 An override-values.yaml file for lightbeam-web will be created at charts/lightbeam-web-portal/override-values.yaml.

-3. Edit the LightBeam service file /usr/local/bin/lightbeam.sh and add the following changes if they are not present:
+3. Edit the LightBeam service file /usr/local/bin/lightbeam.sh and add the following by updating the fqdn details in line starting with status_code

 4. Restart the LightBeam service: